DmitrySolo/Production1/README.md

 # Production1
-This is template for bitrix
+This is template for bitrix (e-commerce)